Sukicsj/TMDB-Movies-Data-Analysis/README.md

 20. budget_adj - the budget of the movie (adjusted by inflation in terms of 2010 dollars)
 21. revenue_adj - the revenue of the movie (adjusted by inflation in terms of 2010 dollars)

-# For this analysis, we are interested to find out:
+# From this analysis, we are interested to find out :
 1. Top 10 directors, casts, production companies, genres (in volume).
 2. What is the movies popularity trend over the years?
 3. Find the movies with maximum and minimum budget/revenue/profit/popularity/runtime